Updates

 • Essay: "The Role of Diaspora in India's Global Strategy and Development"

-Institutional Framework: Historical Context and Governing Mechanisms
+Historical Context and Institutional Framework

 The Indian diaspora in Trinidad & Tobago originates from the migration of Girmitiyas under British colonial agreements in the 19th century.
 Their settlement fostered cultural and linguistic preservation, particularly with Bhojpuri influences.
 Today, institutional engagement with the diaspora is mediated through platforms like the Overseas Citizenship of India (OCI), and initiatives to deepen economic and cultural linkages such as the adoption of UPI for financial integration.